TTitcombe/ConstituencyMap/README.md

 Formally known as choropleth maps, the plots are generated using geopandas and matplotlib.

 This repo also implements hex maps, in which each constituency is represented by an equally sized hexagon.
+These maps can be invaluable for visualising elections in areas where constituencies are not equally sized.
+For example, in the UK, Labour traditionally do well in metropolitan areas, which contain many small constituencies, whereas the Conservatives do well in the less densely populated shires.
+Looking at a more realistic map the UK could give the false impression that Convervatives were vastly outperforming Labour.

+## Maps
+The mapper classes are implemented in `map/`.
+Currently, only hex maps have been implemented.
+These maps are created using the fantastic tool by
+[ODILeeds](https://odileeds.org/projects/hexmaps/constituencies/).
+There is a script in `utils/hex_to_csv` which converts the "hexjson" files created by ODILeeds into csv files.

+This repo uses data from the [Revoke Article 50 petition](https://petition.parliament.uk/petitions/241584) in the example files to demonstrate how to create choropleth maps.

 ## How to use
 Clone the repo and run `python -m examples.hexmap` in the root directory to see an example hexmap, using